The UN Security Council debates 1992-2023: Introduction

+Participants to public UNSC meetings are typically representatives of member states, the UN bureaucracy, or other international governmental and non-governmental organizations.

 The dataset complements ongoing efforts to advance text-as-data research on political texts (Grimmer and Stewart 2013) and to systematize text-based and automated analyses of international conflicts \parencite{2003-king-inf_extract}.
-Focussing specifically on text and speech-based analyses of the politics and administration of international organizations, this corpus thus complements the speech transcripts of the UN General Debate corpus \parencite{2017-baturo-ungd_corpus}, the corpus of speeches of the UN Committee on the Peaceful Uses of Outer Space \parencite{2017-pomeroy-un_space} and research that works with speech as the output of international organizations \parencite{2019-squatrito-shaming_by_io}.
-Given that the dataset allows distinguishing speech contributions by member states from speech contributions by the bureaucracy, the UNSC debate corpus also provides a new source of evidence for the study of the power, authority and influence of international public administrations (IPAs) in global policy-making \parencite{abbott_genschel_snidal_zangl_2015,rulesworld,2017intburea,mgnrsglblchange,2016eckhardinflburea,2018eckhardreform,2006hawkins,Hooghe2015,Rittberger2003,trondalunpackingio}.
+Focusing specifically on text and speech-based analyses of the politics and administration of international organizations, this corpus thus complements the speech transcripts of the UN General Debate corpus (1946-2023) \parencite{2017-baturo-ungd_corpus}, the corpus of speeches of the UN Committee on the Peaceful Uses of Outer Space \parencite{2017-pomeroy-un_space} and research that works with speech as the output of international organizations \parencite{2019-squatrito-shaming_by_io}.
+Given that the dataset allows distinguishing speech contributions by member states from speech contributions by the bureaucracy, the UNSC debate corpus also provides a new source of evidence for the study of the power, authority and influence of international public administrations (IPAs) in global policy-making \parencite{abbott_genschel_snidal_zangl_2015,rulesworld,2017intburea,mgnrsglblchange,2016eckhardinflburea,2018eckhardreform,2006hawkins,Hooghe2015,trondalunpackingio,2021-svanh-intbur,2023-eckhard-performance,2022-knill-ipa,2019-rittb-io,2024-reinalda-handb-io,2022-eckhard-politics}.